 The bill establishes a new process for filling vacancies in the offices of United States senator, state treasurer, and commissioner of insurance in Kansas.
 It mandates that the governor appoint a temporary replacement from a list of three nominees provided by a newly formed joint committee on vacancy appointments, which consists of members from both the state senate and house of representatives.
-The nominees must be registered with the same political party as the incumbent for at least the two preceding general elections.
-Additionally, the bill specifies that no appointee can take office until their appointment is certified by the secretary of state.
+The nominees must be from the same political party as the incumbent and have been registered with that party for the two general elections preceding the vacancy.
+The bill also includes provisions for the certification of appointments by the secretary of state and outlines the procedures for legislative consideration of the nominees.

 Statutes affected: